 These cost-effective policies are often used to cover a mortgage debt or protect a family until the children are financially independent.

-If you’re looking for assurance that a payout will occur, it’s best to consider whole of life insurance or an over 50s plan.
+If you’re looking for a guaranteed payout, depending on your age, it’s best to consider whole of life or an over 50s plan.

 Both of these forms of life cover provide protection for life, ensuring that it’ll always be possible to file a claim.